iamjoncannon/StockApp/README.md

 items to fix:

-1. implement the color changing thing
+xxx 1. implement the color changing thing

 2. trade validation- pass portfolio into make trade and have it display the current holdings when a stock is selected, if buy, validate with balance, if sale, validate with holding